mmolimar/kafka-connect-fs/docs/source/faq.rst

 FAQs
 ********************************************

-**My file was already processed and the connector, when it is executed again, processes the same records again.**
+**My file was already processed and the connector, when it's executed again, processes the same records again.**

 If during the previous executions the records were sent successfully to Kafka,